adriankjaerran/saksbehandler-pro/README.md

 The project is currently in development with:

-- ✅ Functional frontend demo
-- ✅ Complete UI flow
+- ✅ Mockup frontend demo with UI flow
-- ✅ Backend development environment
-- ✅ PDF processing utilities
-- ✅ LLM integration examples

-The backend logic in `backend_development/` serves as a reference implementation and development environment.
-For production use, it needs to be integrated into a proper backend service.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- ✅ Backend code in `backend_development/` notebook to combie PDFs and generate a joint documenet with citation links